How to Make Long Hair Look Professional, Chic, and Office-Worthy

 The natural fibers on these brushes reduce friction during brushing; consequently, minimizing the chance of hair getting caught on any knots.

-3. Use a hydrating treatment
+3. Use a Hydrating Treatment for Hair

 No matter what hair length you have, if you style it with heat, you’ll definitely need to hydrate it to compensate for the loss of moisture.